 One of the things that stands in the way of many writers' ability to self-publish is book design.
 Finding and hiring a book cover designer, formatting the interior, uploading your files to IngramSpark—it can all seem a bit daunting.
 What if we told you IngramSpark offers a FREE tool to create your own book online?
 You heard that right—learn more about what you can do with IngramSpark's free Book-Building Tool!

-The purpose of book cover design is to draw the attention of your potential readers away from all those other tomes and novellas and sell them on the idea that your page-turner is the next book they need on their nightstand.
+The purpose of book cover design is to draw the attention of your potential readers away from all those other books and sell them on the idea that your page-turner is the next one they need on their nightstand.
 But what makes a book cover jump off the shelves?
 Let’s take a look at the anatomy of a book cover and how you can create a cohesive look that appeals to your readers.

 Your book has been written, rewritten, beta read, edited and reedited to within an inch of its life.
 Now it is time to design and layout the interior.
 One of the first decisions you will be asked to make is the height and width of the book.
 This is called the trim size.
 So you go to your bookshelf and pull down your favorite four books and notice that they are all 6x9.
 There!
 Decision made!
 But not so fast.